Consteel/manual/docs/manual/8_0_structural-analysis/8_5_analysis-results.md

 <!-- wp:paragraph -->

 Effective management of the huge amount of data generated during the analysis is of great importance.
 It should be possible to review both general and accurate, detailed data for a given type of result.
-There are two main options for reviewing the analysis results: the graphical view and the result tables (for the general functionality of tables used in _ConSteel_ see section **_[General functions for tables](../1_0_general-description/1_4_general-functions-for-tables.md)_**).
+There are two main options for reviewing the analysis results: the graphical view and the result tables (for the general functionality of tables used in _Consteel_ see section **_[General functions for tables](../1_0_general-description/1_4_general-functions-for-tables.md)_**).

 <!-- /wp:paragraph -->